burakoner/OKEx.Net/README.md

 ﻿# Critical Announcement
-It's highly recommended to migrate to OKX.Api in order to get next updates and avoid from CryptoExchange.Net based errors.
+It's highly recommended to migrate to OKX.Api in order to get next updates and avoid from CryptoExchange.Net derived errors.
 It's available on both Github and Nuget

 Github Repository: https://github.com/burakoner/OKX.Api